konsougiou/Synthesiser_Firmware/README.md

 The pitch setting can take values from 0 to 2 for the sawtooth and triangle waves (it increases the octave of each keyboard by one) and from 1 to 0 fot the sine wave (the sinewave ISR sampling rate was smaller and thus couldn't detect some of the frequencies from the highest Octave)

+## How to measure Execution Time

+1. Switch to PERFORMANCE branch
+2. Remove definition of #ifndef of task to be tested (e.g remove "#define DISABLE_DECODE_THREAD" to test the decodeTask)
+3. Flash code to synthesizer
+4. Go into serial monitor and press reset button
+5. The execution time of the task should print in the serial monitor
+6. Make sure to readd definition removed and repeat for other tasks

 ## Tasks

 ### keyDetect Task